Tips for people with sight loss when travelling on public transport

 - If you need assistance to scan your travel pass ask a member of staff for verbal guidance to locate the scanner or ask them to scan the pass for you

-- The layout of stations may also be different.
+- The layout of train and bus stations may also be different.
 For example, there may be a one-way pedestrian system.
 Check before you travel

 - Taxi ranks may have been temporarily relocated at stations